alizapahmer/chat-app-react/README.md

 # README

 Chat App in react
-  - use can send current time to a contact
-  - automatic contact reply with the same message
+  - user can send current time to a contact and receive an automatic contact reply with the same message
+  - user can send text to a contact

 # Features

   - send Time to a contact
+  - send text to a contact
   - summary of last message: shows last message under the contact name
+  -